 Concentration risk on certain sectors - Where a Sub-Fund restricts itself to invest in a certain sector, such as technology or healthcare, it may be sensitive to factors affecting technology-related industries and to greater risk and market fluctuation than investment in a broader range of portfolio securities covering different economic sectors.
 Technology, technology-related, healthcare industries may also be subject to greater government regulation than many other industries.
 Accordingly, changes in government policies and the need for regulatory approvals may have a materially adverse affect on these industries.
-Additionally, these companies may be subject to risk of developing technological advances and are depended upon consumer and business acceptance as new technologies evolve.
+Additionally, these companies may be subject to risk of developing technologies, competitive pressures and other factors as well as a relatively high risk of obsolescence caused by scientific and technological advances and are depended upon consumer and business acceptance as new technologies evolve.
 Many companies in the technology sector are smaller companies and are therefore also subject to the risks attendant on investing in such companies set out above.
 The development of these sector-specific investments may differ from the general stock exchange trend.